evandrocoan/NotepadPlusPlusColorScheme/README.md

 ===============================

 For those who like <strong>the look & feel of Notepad++ but the awesomeness of Sublime Text</strong> &#10084;.
 Then this is for you!
+See a improved tutorial on [Sublime Text AMXX Pawn Syntax and Notepad++ Theme](https://forums.alliedmods.net/showthread.php?t=287196).

 ![Imgur](http://i.imgur.com/iXk6Qpb.png)